Category: Crazyradio

 One of the main changes versus the Crazyradio PA will be the available CPU power and ease of development: this will allow to experiment with and implement much more advanced communication protocol like channel hopping and peer-to-peer communication.

-On the software side, there will be two modes available for Crazyradio 2.0: a compatibility mode that emulate a Crazyradio PA and should work with all existing software as well as a new Crazyradio mode that will have a much improved USB protocol allowing for more efficient communication when controlling multiple Crazyflie as well as making it easy to support more protocols in the future.
+On the software side, there will be two modes available for Crazyradio 2.0: a compatibility mode that emulate a Crazyradio PA and should work with all our existing software as well as a new Crazyradio mode that will have a much improved USB protocol allowing for more efficient communication when controlling multiple Crazyflie as well as making it easy to support more protocols in the future.

 These two modes will be available as two different firmware and the user can ‘drag and drop’ the firmware with the wanted mode.